Industries Electric Market-Based Rates

 When Not to File

 There are instances when a seller does not need to make a change in status filing.
-For instance, a seller does not need to make a filing if its address changes, if it becomes affiliated with less than 100 MWs of generation, when it divests generation, when long-term contracts it was receiving power under expire, when it becomes affiliated with an entity not in the energy industry or with generation not in the U.S. or a first tier balancing authority area to the U.S.
+For instance, a seller does not need to make a filing if its address changes, when it divests generation, when long-term contracts it was receiving power under expire, when it becomes affiliated with an entity not in the energy industry or with generation not in the U.S. or a first tier balancing authority area to the U.S.

 Also, it is important to note that the Commission has not and will not differentiate between a material and non-material changes in status.
 If the seller has not had a triggering event which required it to submit a Notice of Change in Status the Commission will either ask the seller to withdraw its filing, or will treat the submittal as a material change in status.